vvinnyk/ISBNWebService/README.md

 that subsequent requests for the same book will be returned from repository.
 Purpose is to not overhead remote service and increase the speed of query processing.

-In the application were used Repository, Wrapper.
+In the application were used Repository, Wrapper designt patterns.
+Also was implemented simple httpServer.

 To use application you need plain Web Browser(Chrome, Mozilla Firefox more preferable).